 What is High-Frequency Hearing Loss?

 High-frequency hearing loss is one of the most common types of hearing loss.
-If it occurs to someone, they will find it difficult to hear high-pitched sounds.
+If someone experiences it, they will find it difficult to hear high-pitched sounds.
 Even though anyone can get affected by it at any age, it is mainly seen among older adults facing age-related hearing loss problems.
 It is a type of sensorineural hearing loss.

-If someone cannot hear sounds between 2 kHz- 8 kHz, it can be said they.
+If someone cannot hear sounds between 2 kHz- 8 kHz, it can be said they suffer from this type of hearing loss.
 The incapability of hearing certain frequencies of sounds can be measured on audiograms.
-There are particular consonants (f, h, s) that are sounded at a higher frequency, and it causes speeches to sound muffled, especially during talking over phones, watching televisions, etc. People with high-frequency hearing loss often feel that they can hear sounds, but they can’t understand them.
+There are particular consonants (f, h, s) that are emitted at a higher frequency, and it causes speech to sound muffled, especially while talking on the phone or watching television.
+People with high-frequency hearing loss often feel that they can hear sounds, but they can’t understand them.

-It becomes tough to hear children’s and women’s voices, sounds like birds chirping, devices’ beeping, etc. If someone has this hearing loss at a very young age, it can affect their ability to communicate and learn and hamper their development.
+It becomes tough to hear children’s and women’s voices, sounds like birds chirping, and devices beeping.
+If someone has this hearing loss at a very young age, it can affect their ability to communicate and learn, and can hamper their development.
 And it can also affect their self-esteem and confidence.
 So, it is essential to check for any hearing problems from an early age.

 Treatment Options for High-Frequency Hearing Loss

-As said earlier, high-frequency hearing loss is a type of sensorineural hearing loss, and it’s a permanent type of hearing loss.
-It is caused by various reasons, such as exposure to loud noise, aging, different medical conditions, etc. And these can cause damage to sensory cells in one’s inner ear.
+As said earlier, high-frequency hearing loss is a type of sensorineural hearing loss, and it’s generally permanent.
+It is caused by various reasons, such as exposure to loud noise, aging, different medical conditions, and so on.
+And these can cause damage to sensory cells in one’s inner ear.
 There are hair cells in the lower parts of the inner ear, and they can get damaged with time, or due to loud noise or other problems.
-And these hair cells are responsible for processing high-frequency sounds, so if they get damaged your ability to hear high-frequency sounds will get impaired too.
+These hair cells are responsible for processing high-frequency sounds, so if they get damaged your ability to hear high-frequency sounds will get impaired too.

-And you can’t cure this problem, as the hearing cells get damaged permanently.
-Instead, you can listen better, and get on with your evereyday life by going through some measures.
-Like other permanent hearing loss problems, you can go for hearing aids regarding this hearing loss too.
+As such the hearing cells get damaged permanently.
+However, there are ways you can improve your hearing, and get on with your every day life.
+Like other permanent hearing loss problems, you can try hearing aids for this type of hearing loss too.
 But as high-frequency hearing loss is different from general hearing loss problems, you can’t use general hearing aids for high-frequency hearing loss problems.
 You’ll need specific hearing aids that will make you hear high-frequency sounds.
 And with recent advancements in hearing loss technology, now you can find the best hearing aids for high-frequency hearing loss.

 Worried About Suffering From High-Frequency Hearing Loss?